sgoldenlab/simba/docs/Tutorial_DLC.md

 #### Training a new model

-1. If you are training a new model and wanted to start from fresh.
-The `iteration` will be set to 0 by default and the `init_weight` will be set to resnet-50 by default
+1. If you are training a new model and want to start from scratch, click the `Train Network` button and do not change the settings.

-2. Hence, do not change the settings and just click the `Train Network` button.
+2. The `iteration` will be set to 0 by default and the `init_weight` will be set to resnet-50 by default

-#### Training existed model
+#### Training an existing model

 1. If you want to retrain a model, you can select the iteration in the `iteration` entry box and click `Update iteration`.

-2. Then, you can click `Browse File` to find the model that you wish to retrain and click `Update init_weight`
+2. Click `Browse File` to find the model that you wish to retrain and click `Update init_weight`

 3. Click `Train Network` to start training your model.